Self-Awareness Begins with Introspection

 Here’s the thing, it isn’t going to be as simple as wiggling your nose or snapping your fingers.
 It takes time to build habits and establish patterns.
 It would be nice if it were as easy as that, but change takes work.

-Change Is A Process, it Takes Courage and Self-Reflection
+Change Is A Process, it Takes Courage for Self-Reflection

 Think about it – how on earth will you be able to make any changes if you can’t recognize how your thoughts, actions, and behaviors led you to this point right now?